 EMERGENCY CALL BOXES

-Emergency call boxes are strategically placed throughout the campus for your safety.
+Emergency call boxes are strategically placed throughout both campuses for your safety.
 When activated, they automatically contact the Department of Public Safety Dispatch Center and allow direct communication between you and a dispatcher.

 The Department of Public Safety tests the emergency call boxes on a regular basis to ensure operational compliance.
 If an emergency call box is out of service, a sign will be posted on the call box directing you to the nearest functioning call box.

-Anyone experiencing a problem regarding the condition or use of an emergency call box should contact the Public Safety Dispatch Center immediately: 215-596-7000.
+Anyone experiencing a problem regarding the condition or use of an emergency call box should contact the Public Safety Dispatch Center immediately: Hawk Hill: 610-660-1111 or University City: 215-596-7000.